 CNC TECHNICIAN PROGRAM INTERNSHIP...provides a broad variety of specific occupational experiences in the manufacturing machine tool/CNC machining industry.
 Students work with faculty to develop an internship plan and identify, coordinate, and evaluate learning experiences appropriate to the field of study and major career focus of the student.
-COREQUISITES: 32444303 Advanced Machining Centers 1B and 32444308 Advanced Turning Centers 1B and 32444308 Advanced Technician Skills Portfolio and CONDITION: 324441 CNC Technician program requirements met
+COREQUISITES: 32444303 Advanced Machining Centers 1B and 32444308 Advanced Turning Centers 1B and 32444308 Advanced Turning Centers 1B and 32444306 Advanced Turning Centers 1B and 32444306 Advanced Turning Centers 1B and 32444308 Advanced Turning Centers 1B and 324